-Shape the Future will bring insights from the social sciences, humanities and the arts together to shape a positive future for people, the economy and the environment.
-We want to convene our community in ways we have never done before, bridging across sectors and disciplines, integrating insights to help inform policy, and encouraging interdisciplinary learning.
-We will focus on issues that cannot be treated in policy silos to bring considerations of place, ethics and shared values together with the long view and the world view.
+Shape the Future brings together insights from the social sciences, humanities and the arts together to consider sustainable and equitable routes for recovery and regeneration following the Covid-19 crisis.
+We have been convening our community in ways we have never done before, bridging across sectors and disciplines, integrating insights to help inform policy, and encouraging interdisciplinary learning.

 The activities we deliver will use the expertise of the Academy and its communities, drawing on some of the UK’s, and the world’s, top experts across the humanities and social sciences, and utilising our ability to link both to culture and the arts, and to ideas and insights from the natural sciences.